drbean/curriculum/pages/homepage/markdown/FAQ.md

     I wanted to answer those questions myself.

-## Acceptable File Formats
+## Preferred File Formats

-*Question*: As what kind of file should I send my paper to you?[^source2]
+*Question*: As what kind of file should I send my paper to you?

-[^source2]: As for the question, [Proofreading Approach], this is not one I have actually been asked.
-See the footnote to that question.

 *Answer*: I will edit any file in any format I am sent.

 That said, I have an [OrderOfPreferences](AcceptableFileFormats.html)

+Let me explain further.

+I will accept any format you wish to use.
+Most researchers submit MS Word files.

+My preference is for text files with the figures
+(and tables?) in image files.

+I export the MS Word files into text files in markdown format, which I then edit with a developer-friendly editor.

+The mouse-oriented MS Word is not built to make lots of small editing changes easy.

+Then I import my changes back into the Word file.

+But you don't need to worry about that.
+I'm more than happy to get Word files.

 ## Rewriting